John Hoskyns (policy advisor): After Downing Street

 In March 1982, Hoskyns resigned from the Central Policy Review Staff (CPRS), frustrated by the slow pace of change, including the refusal to appoint certain people to the CPRS, because it was a non-political body.
-He was knighted in 1982.
+He was knighted in the 1982 Birthday Honours.
 Hoskyns became director general of the Institute of Directors from 1984 to 1989, strongly expressing views on current political matters.

 He became chairman of the Burton Group in 1990, and, with former Thatcherite allies, he campaigned against the single European currency.
 In 2000, he published a memoir, Just in Time: Inside the Thatcher Revolution.

 Hoskyns was interviewed about Stepping Stones and the rise of Thatcherism in Episode 2 of the 2006 BBC TV documentary series Tory!
 Tory!
 Tory!

 In 2006, Hoskyns attacked the European Union's "out-of-touch politicians, undemocratic institutions, dubious electoral systems and legal processes, financial corruption, creative accounting, secrecy, administrative incompetence, mercantilist instincts, foreign-policy confusion, institutionalised animosity towards the United States and Charlemagne-flavoured delusions of empire."